mfallesen/mfallesen/README.md

 ### My Name is Mike Fallesen (He/Him/His) and you've stumbled across my github page.

 ## 📝 About Me:
-  I'm a developer with 2+ years experience building basic websites for clients.
+  I'm a developer with 2+ years experience building websites for clients.
 I decided to improve my skills by getting a certificate in Full Stack Engineering from the University of Washington.
 I really enjoy building applications that use Node.js as well as React.js to keep myelf busy between jobs.

   When I'm not coding I can usually be found either reading, gaming or painting miniatures.
 I also enjoy the outdooors and take my family camping and hiking whenever possible.